 After I wrote about the healthy way to treat your grains last week, I thought I should post a recipe featuring an easy, creative way to deal with whole grains.
-Whole Grain Crepes definitely fit the bill.
+Whole grain crêpes definitely fit the bill.

-1 cup spelt or whole wheat berries
+- 1 cup spelt or whole wheat berries

-1 cup whole milk (preferably raw)
+- 1 cup whole milk (preferably raw)

-2 tablespoons melted butter, olive oil, or coconut oil
+- 2 tablespoons melted butter or coconut oil

-1/4 teaspoon unrefined sea salt
+- 1/4 teaspoon unrefined sea salt

-- Pour the berries and milk together into a blender and process for about 2 minutes.
-Add eggs, honey, butter, salt, and cinnamon.
+- Pour the berries and milk together into a blender and process for about 2 minutes until very smooth.
+Add eggs, butter, and salt, as well as honey and cinnamon, if using.
 Blend well for another minute.
 Allow to sit for one hour.
-Add baking powder, then blend again.
-Add a bit more milk if needed, as you want a fairly thin batter.
+Add a bit more milk 1 tablespoon at a time, if needed, as you want a fairly thin batter.
+It should run freely off a spoon, yet lightly coat the back of it.

-Heat a dry skillet over medium heat for several minutes until fully hot.
-Drizzle a few drops of oil on the pan, then pour 1/4 cup batter in the middle of the pan and swirl it to create a large circle.
-Cook until the crepe just begins to brown, then using a spatula and your fingers, quickly loosen the edges of the crepe and flip it over to cook the other side.
+- Cook until the crepe just begins to brown, then using a spatula and your fingers, loosen the edges, shake the pan to fully loosen the crepe, then flip it over to cook the other side.
 Typically the first crepe is a total write-off, so don't be discouraged.